Glasgow · Scotland · Est. 2015

 Ancuta Nite, a Romanian British pianist based in Scotland since 2000, is a highly accomplished performer, educator, and ambassador for Hospices of Hope, known for her captivating solo performances and collaborations with renowned musicians, while also being the Artistic Director of the Ardtornish Piano Retreat Concert Series.

-• Photo of Elizabeth Wells, assistant director at Clyde Opera Group
+• Photo of Mihaela Bogdan, Director at Clyde Opera Group

 • Photo of Adrienne Cameron-Stewart, stage manager at Clyde Opera Group